eraybasar/pesdk-docs/_guides/android/v4/features/filters.md

 2. Preview image resource for the `CameraPreview` activity.
 This image is replaced with a filtered version of the current image within the editor.
 3. Drawable-nodpi or Raw resource identifier of the PNG LUT.

 > __WARNING:__ Be sure to put the LUT PNG file in the 'res/drawable-nodpi' folder.
-Otherwise the LUT will be scaled by the Android system.
+Otherwise, the LUT will be scaled by the Android system.

 Adding the custom filter to the available filters then looks like this: